OUR APPROACH

 KARATE-DO

-The designation karate-, or the "path of karate", signifies approaching our practice with the same serious intent and urgent mindset of those who, in the past, relied on karate as their only available means of self-defense.
-But now, it's a path to a very different goal.
+We train with the same serious intent and urgent mindset of those who, in the past, relied on karate as their only available means of self-defense.
+But now, it's a path to a much broader set of achievements than just surviving on the battlefields of Japan.

-By preserving the original mindset of karate in our training, we strive to gain the same level of self-awareness, self-control, self-discipline, physical fitness, and quiet confidence that the old masters of Okinawa are still remembered for.
+By preserving the spirit and practice of budō in our karate training, we strive to gain the same level of self-awareness, self-control, self-discipline, physical fitness, and quiet confidence that the old masters of Okinawa are still remembered for.

 Although it's certain that you will become more capable of defending yourself against a physical attack, there's no need to be preoccupied with how good of a fighter you might become - that's not the ultimate objective of our training.
 It's not about becoming a tournament champion, it's not about belt ranks, it's not about anything external.
 It's about what changes inside you and how you make your way through the world.